 - Allows for an entire plant to be evaluated in a short period of time

-What types of customers would be the optimal customers for this services?
+Who would be the optimal customers for this services?

 Large corporate customers looking for a safety partner to assist them with the analysis of safeguarding needs.
 The following additional corporate criteria are ideal candidates for this service:

-- Multiple locations around country/globe
+- Multiple locations around country/globe.